 Let’s look at each of the specific options and how you can make use of them within your campaigns.

-This represents the master list of your AdWords audiences – you can create AdWords audiences that target specific topic areas, Google remarketing audiences (based on whether people have come to your site and how they’ve interacted with it), or a combination of the two.
+This represents the master list of your Google Ads audiences – you can create Google Ads audiences that target specific topic areas, Google remarketing audiences (based on whether people have come to your site and how they’ve interacted with it), or a combination of the two.
 From there you can reference all of those audiences within the shared audiences library, or you can create a new audience from here as well.

 This is a very helpful section for identifying the different audiences that are available in an account, and if you’re working on an account that you’re not familiar with you can access the code for the account’s retargeting campaigns to ensure that the proper code is installed on the proper pages.